rdeodoo/odoo-toolbox/team-lead/README.md

 It's your job to read between the lines and to always go further than what they asked.
 Take every opportunity to cover more than the initial request.

-Pay attention to everything, for instance while you look at people navigating in their IDE, shell or browser, spot the shortcuts or tools that you would use to save time that they don't use, and make sure to at least mention it so they know (maybe they do).
+Pay attention to everything, for instance while you look at people navigating through their IDE, shell or browser, spot the shortcuts or tools that you would use to save time that they don't use, and make sure to at least mention it so they know (maybe they do).

 For instance:
 - if you see someone struggling to retrieve a previous command in his shell,